Developer Guidelines

 However, it is important to note that the display ad must not cover any in-game content,

 taking into account different window resolutions.
-This type of ad allows for additional
+This type of ad allows for additional revenue

-revenue without interrupting the gameplay
+without interrupting the gameplay.

-Implementation Guide: Check how to add display ads
+Implementation Guide: Check how to add display ads .here

 2.3.
-Ad Placement Requirement
+Ad Placement Requirements

 To maintain a smooth and enjoyable gameplay experience, we recommend that ads are